 Save Google Docs, Sheets & Slides for offline use

 - Right click the Google Docs, Sheets, or Slides file you want to save offline.

 To save multiple files offline, press Shift or Command (Mac)/Ctrl (Windows) while you click other files.

 - On your computer, go to drive.google.com.

 - Make sure you turn on offline access first.

 - At the top right, click Ready for offline .

-I may be the last one to know about this but after hearing so many complaints about not being able to work on planes with no WiFi, I was pleasantly surprised that I was able to get some work one on this flight.
-I didn’t have a power plug but since I had the WiFi and Bluetooth off, my battery only went down to 65% for the 2 hours of work
+I may be the last one to know about this, but after hearing so many complaints about not working on planes with no Wi-Fi, I was pleasantly surprised that I could get some work done on this flight.
+I didn’t have a power plug but since I had the Wi-Fi and Bluetooth off, my battery only went down to 65% for the 2 hours of work.

-I was always able to work by just typing text into notepad but the process of copying and pasting the text, and lack of proper formatting just made everything so tedious.
-The ability to look at my current documents, edit them if necessary and compose completely new ones while offline is a new thing for me and one I’ll be using again in the future.
+I was always able to work by just typing text into notepad, but copying and pasting the text and lack of proper formatting just made everything so tedious.
+The ability to look at my current documents, edit them if necessary and compose completely new ones while offline is a feature I’ll be using again in the future.